filipekojak88/myprojectPDA/README.md

-# myprojectPDA
+# Repository: myprojectPDA

 This repository contains a project completed for the module of Principles of Data Analytics in ATU with the lecturer Ian McLoughlin.
-Througout this project there were several Python scripts that were used in Jupyter notebook to highlight the different skills acquired during the course.
+Throughout this project there were several Python scripts that were used in the penguins.ipynb's Jupyter notebook to highlight the different skills acquired during the course.
+The main goal of this project is to practice the learned skills and develop new ones as the project is threaded to form a coherent and consice analysis of the penguins dataset.
 This README has been written with [Github's documentation on READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) in mind [[1]](#1).
 MarkDown was used in this README file and was based on [in GitHub's Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) [[2]](#2).